 These criteria are not 100% comprehensive, but they will give you a robust framework to balance cost, compliance, and how to design a plan to meet your key objectives.
-What follows isn’t tax, investment, or legal advice.
-It’s always prudent to consult with the appropriate professional advisers. (see Disclosure)

 1) What criteria do you need to make a good decision?